+Performance outcomes Acceptable outcomes adjacent areas or properties.
 PO9 Development avoids adverse impacts on matters of state environmental significance, or where this is not reasonably possible, impacts are minimised and an environmental offset is provided for any significant residual impacts to matters of state environmental significance that are prescribed environmental matters.

-AO9.1 Development:

-- (1) is set back from matters of state environmental significance - (2) avoids interrupting, interfering or otherwise adversely impacting underlying natural ecosystem components or processes and interactions that affect or maintain the matters of state environmental significance, such as water quality, hydrology, geomorphology and biological processes, or - (3) incorporates measures as part of its location and design to protect and retain matters of state environmental significance and underlying ecosystem processes within and adjacent to the development site to the greatest extent practicable.
+AO9.1 Development: is set back from matters of state environmental significance avoids interrupting, interfering or otherwise adversely impacting underlying natural ecosystem components or processes and interactions that affect or maintain the matters of state environmental significance, such as water quality, hydrology, geomorphology and biological processes, or incorporates measures as part of its location and design to protect and retain matters of state environmental significance and underlying ecosystem processes within and adjacent to the development site to the greatest extent practicable.
 Editor's note: Applications for development should identify any threatened species or their habitats, or threatened ecosystems, that may be affected by the proposal.
 In particular, applications should identify and describe how the development avoids adverse impacts on any critical life stage ecological processes within or adjacent to the development area.

-AO9.2 An environmental offset is provided for any significant residual impact on matters of state environmental significance that are prescribed environmental matters caused by the development.
+AND AO9.2 Where impacts cannot be reasonably avoided or minimised, an environmental offset is provided for any significant residual impact on matters of state environmental significance that are prescribed environmental matters caused by the development.
 Editor's note: Applications for development should identify anticipated losses, and outline what actions are proposed to be undertaken to offset the loss in accordance with the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.
 PO10 Development maintains or enhances general public access to or along the foreshore, unless this is contrary to the protection of coastal resources or public safety.

-AO10.1 Development adjacent to state coastal land or tidal water:

-- (1) demonstrates that restrictions to public access are necessary for: - (a) the safe or secure operation of development, or - (b) the maintenance of coastal landforms and coastal habitat - (2) separates residential, tourist and retail development from tidal water with public areas or public access facilities, or - (3) maintains existing public access (including public access infrastructure that is in the public interest) through the site to the foreshore for: - (a) pedestrians, via access points including approved walking tracks, boardwalks and viewing platforms, or - (b) vehicles, via access points including approved roads or tracks.

-AO10.2 Development adjacent to state coastal land, including land under tidal water:

-- (1) is located and designed to: - (a) allow safe and unimpeded access to, over, under or around built structures located on, over or along the foreshore - (b) ensure emergency vehicles can access the area near the development, or - (2) minimises and offsets any loss of access to and along the foreshore within two kilometres of the existing access points, and the access is located and designed to be consistent with (1)(a) and (b).

-AO10.3 Any parts of private development that extend over tidal water are to be designed, constructed and used for marine access purposes only.

-P011 Private marine development avoids structures attaching to, or extending across, non-tidal state coastal land abutting tidal waters.

-A011.1 Private marine development and other structures such as decks or boardwalks for private use do not attach to, or extend across state coastal land that is situated above the high water mark.
+AO10.1 Development adjacent to state coastal land or tidal water: (1) demonstrates that restrictions to public access are necessary for: (a) the safe or secure operation of development, or (b) the maintenance of coastal landforms and coastal habitat (2) separates residential, tourist and retail development from tidal water with public areas or public access facilities, or (3) maintains existing public access (including public access infrastructure that is in the public interest) through the site to the foreshore for: (a) pedestrians, via access points including approved walking tracks, boardwalks and viewing platforms, or (b) vehicles, via access points including approved roads or tracks.
+AND AO10.2 Development adjacent to state coastal land, including land under tidal water: (1) is located and designed to: (a) allow safe and unimpeded access to, over, under or around built structures located on, over or along the foreshore (b) ensure emergency vehicles can access the area near the development, or (2) minimises and offsets any loss of access to and along the foreshore within two kilometres of the existing access points, and the access is located and designed to be consistent with (1)(a) and (b).
+AND AO10.3 Any parts of private development that extend over tidal water are to be designed, constructed and used for marine access purposes only.
+PO11 Private marine development avoids structures attaching to, or extending across, AO11.1 Private marine development and other structures such as decks or boardwalks for private use do not attach to, or extend across state coastal

-Editor's note: For occupation permits or allocations of State land, refer to the $\mathit{Land}\,\mathit{Act}$